Electric Vehicle Frequently Asked Questions

 People considering switching to an EV car often have concerns about lifespan of the batteries.
 Lithium-ion batteries do degrade over time.
 However, you can expect around ten years or 99,419 miles of use from an electric car.
 Performance doesn’t suffer much as the battery degrades, but range may shorten over time.

-Using an electric car charging point at home is the cheapest and most convenient way to charge an EV.
+Installing an electric car charging point at home is the cheapest and most convenient way to charge an EV.
 Some car manufacturers offer chargers at a discount, or even for free.
-You would need to decide between a tethered charger with a cable attached, or an untethered unit without.
+You should decide between a tethered charger with a cable attached, or an untethered unit without.

 Also, consider whether you want the charge point on view or hidden away, the length of the charging cable, and access to your home’s Wi-Fi for smart features.
-If you’re renting a property, you would need permission to install it from your landlord.
-Once you’ve thought about all these, there are lots of installation packages available online, with installation by engineers thrown in as part of the package.
+Honda’s e:PROGRESS home charging system is designed to integrate with your home energy setup through an intuitive app, so your vehicle can be charged in the most efficient and environmentally friendly way.
+If you’re renting a property, you would need permission to install an EV charger from your landlord.
+There are lots of installation packages available online, and these throw in the charging point installation cost for free when you purchase the unit.

 How much does EV servicing cost?